XertroV/tm-cotd-hud/README.md

 - ✅ bug: when loading cotd hud data and times are queued to be cached: the hud does not reload after they have been cached.
 - ✅ quali rank vs div rank delta (a value of +-64 for each player showing improvement or not in ranking)
 - 🟦 Browse players / favorites

-### first release

-- ✅ ensure downloading COTD snapshot rankings is behind an option
-- ✅ wizard v0 -- mostly to warn about alpha grade software. if anything breaks at the start of COTD use Developer > Reload Plugin > COTD HUD

 ### updating external generated code